awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 - **endpoint**: the endpoint url you will upload the event to AWS server.
 - **isCompressEvents**: whether to compress event content when uploading events, and the default value is `true`
 - **autoFlushEventsInterval**: event sending interval, and the default value is `10s`
-- **isTrackAppExceptionEvents**: whether auto track exception event in app, and the default value is `true`
+- **isTrackAppExceptionEvents**: whether auto track exception event in app, and the default value is `false`

 ### 3. Initialize the SDK